 “The journey of the hero is about the courage to seek the depths; the image of creative rebirth; the eternal cycle of change within us; the uncanny discovery that the seeker is the mystery which the seeker seeks to know.”

 And yet, what or who is the authentic self?
-The authentic self represents the true essence of who we are at our core, beyond societal conditioning and external expectations.
+The authentic self represents the true essence of who we are from a soul level, beyond societal conditioning and external expectations.
 It is the unfiltered expression of our unique qualities, values, passions, and desires.

 Our authentic self is characterized by a deep sense of alignment, fulfillment, and a genuine connection with the truth of who we are.
 It is the purest manifestation of our soul, untainted by the masks we wear or the roles we play in society.

 Denying the Authentic Self

 Unfortunately, some individuals deny the very existence of the authentic self.
 Their inability to accept their authentic self is based on: